jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 This project is submitted as Capstone project of Udacity Data Engineer Nanodegree program.

+See also my extension project [Airbnb ETL pipeline: Spark(Scala) in Databricks & Airflow](https://github.com/jirfig/Airbnb-ETL-pipeline-Spark-Scala-in-Databricks-Airflow), which uses different tools to accomplish the same goal.

 ## Table of contents

 - [Dimensional model](#dimensional-model)